bitquery/graphql-docs/docs/Schema/ripple/escrows.md

 - **amount** - This field allows you to filter the results to escrows that have a specific amount.

-- **account** - This field allows you to filter the results by a specific a
+- **account** - This field allows you to filter the results by a specific address

 </details>

 ## Fields